julianbrowne/pip/README.md

 Edit or create a new layout/site template file.
 The default can be found at:

 	{PIP_ROOT}/public_html/layouts/default.rhtml

+All site pages will use this layout by default.
+To use another layout for one particular file then simply make sure the layout exists:

+	{PIP_ROOT}/public_html/layouts/happy.rhtml

+(this alternative template is included)

+And include the following in the page itself

+	<% layout "happy" %>

+And make sure the page is saved with a *.rhtml extension

 Then just add pages as needed under: